rhn/isso/README.md

 python3 ./tests/test.py
 ```

+For reasons yet unknown, the ansible jobs may fail a couple of times.

-The tests will create a fresh virtual machine.
-You can also start a fresh testing VM yourself by running:
+You can also start a fresh testing VM with Marginalia installed by running:

 ```
 python3 ./tests/manhole.py